namgk/dnr-editor/README.md

 * if a node is not to be run on a device due to the device not meeting the required constraints, such node will be replaced to a special node called DNRNode.
 DNRNode forwards the messages back and forth between the device where this node run and the current device.
 * mechanism for all participating devices to download the distributed flow from a 'master' device such as a cloud server.

-For more information on our initial ideas, see these [presentation](http://www.slideshare.net/MichaelBlackstock/wo-t-2014-blackstock-2), [presentation](http://www.slideshare.net/namnhong/developing-io-t-applications-in-the-fog-a-distributed-dataflow-approach) and assocated [paper](http://www.webofthings.org/wp-content/uploads/2009/07/wot20140_submission_1.pdf) presented at the [Web of Things 2014 workshop](http://www.webofthings.org/events/wot/).
+For more information on our initial ideas, see these [presentation](http://www.slideshare.net/MichaelBlackstock/wo-t-2014-blackstock-2), [presentation](http://www.slideshare.net/namnhong/developing-io-t-applications-in-the-fog-a-distributed-dataflow-approach) and assocated [paper](http://www.webofthings.org/wp-content/uploads/2009/07/wot20140_submission_1.pdf), [paper](https://www.researchgate.net/publication/290435774_Developing_IoT_Applications_in_the_Fog_a_Distributed_Dataflow_Approach).

+An initial version of DNR is also available at <https://github.com/mblackstock/node-red-contrib/>.

 Watch this space for more information on how to configure and run the system.

-In the meantime, feel free to contact [@mblackstock](http://twitter.com/mblackstock) or <kyng@ece.ubc.ca> for more info.

 ## Quick Start